-- 2016 was such an exceptional year for reds at Sainte Rose, particularly the Rhone red varieties.
+- 2017 was an exceptional year for reds at Sainte Rose, particularly the Rhone red varieties.
 We thought if any year we could make a super premium red it was this year!
-Whenever we do an exclusive wine in exceptional years we call it an Anniversary wine.

 - We left the fruit longer on the vines for greater concentration, hand picked to select only the ripest and cleanest fruit, and used the gentlest of flavour extraction techniques.
 With the help of the Naked Angels we were also able to buy super high end French oak barrels in which to age this wine.

 - Our anniversary blend is a statuesque, powerful and deeply flavoured wine with aromas of warm plums, blackberry and dried lavender.
 It's got bags of depth and concentration without the heaviness.

 - If you like the super-clean fruit of a New World Pinot, and the rustic charm of an Old World one, then this bottle has your name on it

 - Archangels picked this wine over Pinots 2-3 times its price in a blind tasting at Naked HQ, so we knew we were onto a winner.